Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 - First Performed : 1605-06
 - First Printed : 1623

-Shakespeare play, Macbeth is a dramatic representation of the treachery of political ambition and how it can lead to madness.
+Macbeth is a dramatic representation of the treachery of political ambition and how it can lead to madness.
 General Macbeth after a victorious battle is prophesied by witches to become king.
 However the prophesy predicts his friend Banquo’s lineage as his successors.

 Influenced By his wife, he murders Duncan the King of Scotland and ascends the throne.
 Fearing that Banquo suspects him, he orders Banquo to be killed in the forest but his son Fleance escapes.
 The witches warn him against Macduff the thane of Fife.
 He orders the killing of Macduff and his family however Macduff isn’t present.
 Meanwhile hi wife becomes insane with guilt and dies.